Hetvi11107/Word-Guess-Game-with_UI/README.md

 ## 🚀 Features

-🎮 Interactive country name guessing game
+🎮 Interactive country name guessing game<br>
-💡 10 chances to guess the correct word
+💡 10 chances to guess the correct word<br>
-🏁 Win/Lose message at the end of each round
+🏁 Win/Lose message at the end of each round<br>
-🔁 Option to replay the game instantly
+🔁 Option to replay the game instantly<br>
-💻 Simple Flask backend with session-based state
+💻 Simple Flask backend with session-based state<br>
-🎨 Responsive UI with HTML & CSS
+🎨 Responsive UI with HTML & CSS<br>

 ## 🧠 How the Game Works

-The game randomly selects a country name from the list.
+The game randomly selects a country name from the list<br>
-You have 10 guesses to find all the letters.
+You have 10 guesses to find all the letters.<br>
-Each correct letter fills its position in the word.
+Each correct letter fills its position in the word.<br>
-Each wrong guess decreases your remaining chances.
+Each wrong guess decreases your remaining chances.<br>
-The game ends when:
+The game ends when:<br>
-    ✅ You guess all letters → You Win!
+    ✅ You guess all letters → You Win!<br>
-    ❌ You run out of guesses → You Lose!
+    ❌ You run out of guesses → You Lose!<br>

 ## 🧾 Project Structure
 word-guess-game/<br>